dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/authentication.rst

 ^^^^^^^^^^^^^^^^^^^^^

 For authentication to work with the media server, we need to add support for cookies.
-At the moment the SALSAH-App would set BasicAuth heathers, but this only works for AJAX requests using ``SALSAH.ApiGet`` (``Put``, etc.).
+At the moment the SALSAH-App would set BasicAuth headers, but this only works for AJAX requests using ``SALSAH.ApiGet`` (``Put``, etc.).
-Since the medias are embedded as source tags, the browser would get them on his own, and doesn't know anything about the needed AuthHeathers.
+Since the medias are embedded as source tags, the browser would get them on his own, and doesn't know anything about the needed AuthHeaders.
 With cookies, the browser would send those automatically with every request.
 The media server can the use the credentials of the user requesting something for accessing the RepresentationsRouteV1, i.e. make